oftc/oftc-web/FAQ/Services.md

 password/cert.)

+## Do you provide SASL? ##

+Not yet, please use CertFP as described below.
+SASL is on the Roadmap though.

 ## How do I identify automatically to NickServ? ##

 The best way is to connect using SSL and provide a client certificate.
 See